 - On low speed, add half of the dry ingredients and mix until barely incorporated.
 Then add half of the milk mixture and mix for a few seconds.
 Then add the remaining dry ingredients mixing for a few seconds and then add the remaining milk mixture.
 Turn off the mixer and mix it by hand with a rubber spatula to make sure the batter is combined.
 Do not overmix the batter.

 - Pour the batter evenly into the pans (about a third of the way full).
 Bake for about 30-35 minutes until the cakes are cooked.
 Insert a toothpick into the center of the cake, if it comes out clean then it's done.

-- Allow cakes to cool completely (15-20 minutes) and then gently remove from the pan and allow them to rest on a wire rack.
+- Allow cakes to cool completely (15-20 minutes) and then gently remove the cakes from the pans and allow them to rest on a wire rack.

 Make the Buttercream Frosting

 - In a stand mixer with the paddle attachment, beat butter and shortening on medium speed until smooth and creamy (2-3 minutes).
 Add half of the powdered sugar and beat of low speed for 30 seconds.
 Add a 1/4 cup of the milk and mix on low.
 Add the remaining powdered sugar.
 Add vanilla.
 Mix on low for 30 seconds and gradually increase the speed to high and beat for 2 minutes.
 If it is too thin, add more powdered sugar.
 If is it too thick, add more milk.